-This lecture is given annually by a distinguished and eloquent speaker on a suitable topic in geophysics.
+The Harold Jeffreys Lecture is given annually by an authoritative and engaging speaker on a suitable topic in geophysics.
 The Harold Jeffreys lecture is generally reserved for topics concerning the interior structure, formation and composition of the Earth and/or planets (e.g. seismology, tectonics, geodesy, geomagnetism, solar system dynamics, meteoritics).
 The speaker may be based in the UK or overseas.
 The lecture is delivered at an Ordinary (A&G) Meeting of the RAS.

 Nominations should be submitted by 31 July for the following year's awards and should include: